Gun BAN in Virginia β‰οΈπŸš«πŸ”«

 Frequently Asked Questions

-Virginia House Bill 217 aims to ban the sale, manufacture, and purchase of 'assault firearms' and magazines that hold more than 10 rounds.
-This legislation could potentially criminalize current gun owners for possessing these items.
+Virginia House Bill 217 aims to ban the sale, manufacture, and purchase of firearms defined as 'assault firearms' and magazines capable of holding more than 10 rounds.
+It seeks to reclassify certain gun ownership actions as misdemeanors.

-What are the penalties for violating Virginia HB217?
+What are the penalties for violating HB217 in Virginia?

 What is the current status of Virginia House Bill 217?